How Much Deep Sleep Do You Need? - Tips For Getting More

 How Many Hours Of REM Sleep Do You Need?

 The last major type of sleep to consider is REM sleep, sometimes called light sleep.
+How much REM sleep do we need?
 This stage of the sleep cycle makes up 25% of total sleep, which means that you’ll need 105-135 minutes or 1.75-2.25 hours of REM sleep every night.

 It’s also important to note that most deep sleep comes at the start of the night while REM sleep comes on the back end.
 So if you get too little sleep at night, you’re robbing yourself of REM sleep more than deep sleep.